 Bayesian reasoning is an application of probability theory to inductive reasoning (and abductive reasoning).
-The perspective here is that, when done correctly, inductive reasoning is simply a generalisation of deductive reasoning; the latter simply restricts to the probabilities and .
+It relies on an interpretation of probabilities as expressions of an agent’s uncertainty about the world, rather than as concerning some notion of objective chance in the world.
+The perspective here is that, when done correctly, inductive reasoning is simply a generalisation of deductive reasoning, where knowledge of the truth or falsity of a proposition corresponds to adopting the extreme probabilities and .

 Using Bayes' Rule?, degrees of belief can be updated on receipt of new evidence.

 where is a hypothesis and is evidence.